Originally published in April 2017. Last updated on April 21st, 2025.

 In your job description, tell applicants how your company creates a positive work environment.
 You need to make a strong case for your company so it can stand out from other job postings and attract the applicants you want.

-Your company overview should answer questions like:
+A good company overview answers questions like:

 - When and why did you start this business?